crucisco/uni-with-config/README.md

 ## Solution A: APP_INITIALIZER Method

-Using APP_INITIALIZER _postpone_ method on [Github](https://github.com/crucisco/uni-with-config).
+Using APP_INITIALIZER _postpone_ method as described in [Compile-time vs. Runtime configuration of your Angular App](https://juristr.com/blog/2018/01/ng-app-runtime-config/).

-The solution works with Server-side rendering and prerendering.
+This solution, works with client-side bootstrapping and also server-side rendering and prerendering.

-## Solution B: browserPlatform Method.
-Contains errors
+## Solution B: browserPlatform Method (Experimental, contains errors)

 Using the _platformBrowserDynamic_ method, as described in [Tim Deshryver's blog post](https://timdeschryver.dev/blog/angular-build-once-deploy-to-multiple-environments).

-Whilst this works for normal client-side operation, there are issues with server-side rendering and pre-rendering.
+NB: Whilst this works for normal client-side operation, **there are issues with server-side rendering and pre-rendering**.

+The benefit of this mechanism is that the configuration becomes available much earlier in the application lifecycle, meaning it is available even before execution of `app.module` and can be injected into sub-modules if necessary.

 ### Server-side error